 ABOUT THE COMPANY – OLD MUTUAL INVESTMENT GROUP

 The Imfundo Trust, an Old Mutual Investment Group (OMIG) scholarship initiative was founded to help address the lack of black investment professionals within the country and to increase the number of qualified professionals in the asset management industry.
-Between the period of 2011 and 2015, around R20 million has been spent funding students in their tertiary education.
-The scholarship programme funds 30 to 40 beneficiaries each year, mainly black deserving students (especially women) at South Africa’s top universities.
+Between the period 2011 and 2019, around R39 million has been spent funding students in their tertiary education.
+The scholarship programme funds around 20 beneficiaries each year, mainly black deserving students (especially women) at South Africa’s top universities.

 - Mathematical Sciences